Student Engagement and Leadership Development (SELD) Team

 Interprofessional education (IPE) occurs when learners from two or more professions learn about, from, and with each other to collaborate more effectively.
 It builds teamwork, communication, and helps you understand different healthcare roles – all of which lead to better care for patients.

-The Faculty Chair for SELD is Jennifer Wescott.
+The Faculty Mentor for SELD is Jennifer Wescott.
 If there are any questions on how to get more involved, please email Ami Shah at ashah58@uic.edu.

 SELD Engagement Opportunities